 Use a Tracking App For Consistent Dieting

-One incredibly easy way to make sure that you are consistently hitting your calorie and macro goals is by using a tracking application on your smartphone to record what you eat.
+One incredibly easy way to make sure that you’re consistently hitting your calorie and macro goals is to use a tracking application on your smartphone to record what you eat.

 Free tracking apps like MyFitnessPal allow you to access an extensive food database and log all of your meals.
 Furthermore, you can set up calorie and macro targets to make sure that your meals are aligning with your goals.